 Vacation and Scheduling Vacation

-The University recognizes the need for work/life balance, and as such, provides a generous vacation time award for all employees who meet benefit eligibility.
-These banked accruals can be used throughout the year, which allows paid time off for rest, relaxation and rejuvenation.
+University leadership recognizes the need for work/life balance, and as such, provides opportunities for time off for all employees who meet benefit eligibility.
+University leadership encourages using vacation accruals throughout the year.

 Academic year and full-time regular employees accrue vacation at the above rate during the months they work.